IELTS Vocabulary T (Part 3)

 treachery n.
 Violation of allegiance, confidence, or plighted faith.

 treasonable adj.
-Of the nature of betrayal, treachery, or breech of allegiance.
+Of the nature of betrayal, treachery, or breach of allegiance.

 treatise n.
 An elaborate literary composition presenting a subject in all its parts.